Dreams on Toast

 Dreams on Toast is the eighth studio album by the British hard rock band the Darkness, released on 28 March 2025 on Canary Dwarf and Cooking Vinyl.
 Produced by guitarist Dan Hawkins, the album was preceded by the singles, "The Longest Kiss", "I Hate Myself", "Rock and Roll Party Cowboy", "Walking Through Fire", "The Battle for Gadget Land" and "Hot on My Tail".

-Released to positive reviews, the album debuted at number two on both the UK Albums Chart and Scottish Albums Chart and number one on the UK Independent Albums Chart.
+Released to positive reviews, the album debuted at number two on both the UK Albums Chart and Scottish Albums Chart, and number one on the UK Independent Albums Chart, becoming their highest charting album in the UK since Permission to Land (2003).

 Writing and composition

 The album's opening track, "Rock and Roll Party Cowboy", is a satire on rock and roll cliches, with frontman Justin Hawkins noting, "It's got that gay undercurrent.
 Rock can be so straight and misogynistic, it drives me mad.
 I wanted to subvert those tropes."
 The album's fourth track, "Mortal Dread", addresses the passage of time and changing cultural values: "The world's changing.
 The perceptions of what's toxic, the things you were taught to be when you were younger are now unacceptable, you're losing your raison d'être.
 You get to my age and you go, 'If I'm not a man, what am I?'"

 The album's penultimate track, "Walking Through Fire", directly addresses the band's current position within the music industry, with Justin Hawkins noting, "I think ambition is a little bit ugly.
 When you lay stuff bare like that and you talk about the experience of doing things, that’s nearly as interesting as the music itself.
 If anyone is inclined to pay attention to the lyrics, they’re getting an experience of what this existence looks like and feels like."

 During the writing process, the band wrote roughly 150 songs in contention for the album.